There are a number of easy ways that you can make additional contributions to your super account including:

 |Age||Member Voluntary Cap||Bring forward option|

 If you are under age 65 in a particular financial year, you will be able to ‘bring forward’ future entitlements to two years’ worth of non-concessional contributions.
-This means, for example, that a person under age 65 would be able to contribute voluntary after-tax contributions totaling $300,000 in one financial year without exceeding their voluntary after-tax contribution cap.
+This means, for example, that a person under age 65 would be able to contribute voluntary after-tax contributions totalling up to $330,000 in one financial year without exceeding their voluntary after-tax contribution cap.
 Though once this limit is reached you could not contribute again until the three-year period has ended.

 If you’re a low or middle-income earner, you can boost your super savings by taking advantage of the co-contribution payment from the government.
 This means the government will match your personal super contributions.